Great thrill for me to be here each and every day talking to you about things that matter most.

 Oh, okay.

-So it's not I I wouldn't take that, the fact he didn't sue anybody as evidence that uh the machine didn't beat him up.
+So it's not, I wouldn't take that, the fact he didn't sue anybody as evidence that the machine didn't beat him up.

 You don't need any evidence.

-Machines don't do what happened to Harry Reed.
+Machines don't do what happened to Harry Reid.

-Well, I if it if if there was let's say that the machine did screw.
+Well, if there was, let's say that the machine did screw, let's say the machine beat up Harry Reid.

 Let's just take his word verbatim.

-He's on an excise machine, and it bloodied his eye and ruined his right eye sight, gave him a black eye, it broke his hip, broke his arm, whatever happened to the machine did it, and it kept doing it until he couldn't walk anymore for a while.
+It broke his hip, broke his arm, whatever happened, the machine did it, and it kept doing it until he couldn't walk anymore for a while.

-And just the fact that it's a United States Senator on the phone would send the chills of fear up the spine of whoever got the call at the manufacturing company.
+And just the fact that it's a United States Senator on the phone would send the chills of fear up the spine of whoever got the call of the manufacturing company.

-And then if the if proper restitution wasn't made, if damages weren't paid in private, then Dingy Harry would threaten all kinds of legislation, either favoring the machine makers competitors, or legislation punishing the machine.
+And then if proper restitution wasn't made, if damages weren't paid in private, then Dingy Harry would threaten all kinds of legislation either favoring the machine makers' competitors or legislation punishing the machine.

-This is how it all happened behind the scenes, and nobody would ever know about it.
+It all happened behind the scenes and nobody would ever know about it.

-But we don't need any of that to know that a machine did not do what happened to Harry Reed.
+But we don't need any of that to know that a machine did not do what happened to Harry Reid.

 What?

-Something involving an elastic band that was attached to the shower door that somehow came loose and gave him like a that elastic band just could get stretched too tight in the shower door, got ripped off its hinges in a shower door, rammed right into Harry Reed's face and gave him a bloody iron whatever the machine did it.
+Something involving an elastic band that was attached to the shower door that somehow came loose and gave him like a elastic band just because it stretched too tight and the shower door got ripped off its hinges and the shower door rammed right into Harry Reid's face and gave him a bloody IR1.

 Whatever the hell the story is.